Website Manager

 Team Communication

-To send a message to other volunteers or Jennifer, use the chat function in 7Shifts.
+To send a message to other volunteers or the Concessions Director, use the chat function in 7Shifts.

 To send a message to the team: